SaadAbdullahAnsari/bci-motor-imagery/README.md

 test on 1test session
 ```

 This avoids randomly mixing trials across sessions, which can make EEG results look better than they actually are.
-EEG leakage is very real.
-Very annoying.
-Very on-brand for biosignals.

 ---